 Vauxhall Combo Cargo engine choice

-The new Combo Cargo is currently available with a choice of three diesel engines:
+At launch in December 2018, the Combo Cargo was offered with a choice of three turbodiesel engines:

 - 1.6-litre Turbo D BlueInjection 75 – previous-generation diesel with 75hp and 210Nm of torque